0xPARC/0xparc-intro-book/easy/src/fhe2.typ

 do FHE, we’re going to want to take $q$ pretty big, so you should imagine that $q approx 2^(sqrt(n))$.

-For security, the encryption algorithm shouldn’t just take add up 3 or 4 rows of the public key.
-In fact we want the encryption algorithm to add at least $log (q^n) = n log q$ rows – to be safe, maybe make that number a little bigger, say $m = 2 n log q$.
-Of course, for this to work, the public key has to have at least $m$ rows.
+For security, instead of adding $4$ rows of the public key, we want to add at least $log (q^n) = n log q$ rows.
+To be safe, maybe a little bigger, say

-So in practice, the public key will have $m = 2 n log q$ rows, and the encryption algorithm will be "select some subset of the rows at random, and add them up".
+$m = 2 n log q$ (of course, for this to work, the public key has to have at least $m$ rows).
+The encryption algorithm will be "select some subset of the rows at random, and add them up".

-Of course, combining $m$ rows will have the effect of multiplying the error by $m$ – so if the initial $epsilon.alt$ was bounded by $1$, then the error in the ciphertext will be at most $m$.
-But remember that $q$ is exponentially large compared to $m$ and $n$ anyway, so a mere factor of $m$ isn’t going to scare us!
+Combining $m$ rows will have the effect of multiplying the error by $m$, so if the initial $epsilon.alt$ was bounded by $1$, then the error in the ciphertext will be at most $m$.
+But remember that $q$ is exponentially large compared to $m$ and $n$ anyway, so a mere factor of $m$ should not scare us!

-Now we could insist that the message is just a single bit – either $0$ or $⌊q / 2⌋$.
-Or we could allow the message to be any multiple of some constant $r$, where $r$ is bigger than the error bound (right now that’s
-$m$) – which allows you to encode a message space of size $q \/ r$ rather than just a single bit.
+To generalize our choice of $m$ in $\{0,5\}$, we could encode a single bit by using either $0$ or $⌊q / 2⌋$ to obtain maximum separation and thus tolerance to error.
+Alternatively, we could allow the message to be any multiple of some constant $r$, where $r$ is bigger than the error bound (right now that’s $m$), which allows you to encode a message space of size $q \/ r$ rather than just a single bit.

 When we do FHE, we’re going to apply many operations to a ciphertext, and each is going to cause the error to grow.
-We’re going to have to put some effort into keeping the error under control – and the size of $q\/ r$ will determine how many operations we can do before the error grows too big.
+We’re going to have to put some effort into keeping the error under control, and the size of $q\/ r$ will determine how many operations we can do before the error grows too big.